 The Wellness Company (TWC) offers several emergency preparedness kits e.g. spike protein (vaccine induced) detoxification formulation, medical emergency, contagion emergency, first aid kit etc.

-As a Scientific Advisor of The Wellness Company I am pleased to offer these through my substack Substack; I am honored to support TWC with McCullough, Risch, Victory, Pinsky, Thorp & team
+As a Scientific Advisor of The Wellness Company (with Dr. McCullough, Dr. Thorp, Dr. Risch, Dr. Pinsky, Dr. Victory) I am pleased to offer these through my substack

 Field Emergency Kit: https://www.twc.health/products/field-emergency-kit?ref=Paul&variant=49424736092376